PawelPopkiewicz/CS3305-2025-Team-10/project_report.md

 After designing the queries needed I still needed to develop the code which would use those queries in order to process the data into something the model would use.
 This was not so simple because of course you need to know the model architecture to pre-process the data for it, but you need to know which data you are working with to design the model.
 So these two design phases happened in tandem, so often I would reiterate on the model architecture and change the data accordingly, then I would find a nicer representation of the data and change the model, etc. Eventually I have developed a trip manager class which converts the training and in the future extended it to preprocess the data for inference as well.

-The model itself was developed in google colab.
+The model itself was developed in Google Colab.
 Firstly I have decided to use Encoder Decoder after reading research papers, then used the library pytorch which handles most of the code for me, all I needed to do was make the existing model architecture fit with my specific data I wanted the model to predict.
 When eventually the code was compiling I still needed to actually train the model which involves a lot of iterations and adjusting hyper parameters.
 This was the case for me as well, I have adjusted the epochs, number of trips the model tried to predict, introduced randomness into the dataset to help with generalization and resolved the issue of the first stop prediction with the overlap as I mentioned before.
 Eventually I have gotten good results on the test dataset.

 Finally I have deployed the model in the inference container and provided the API routes to access this model.
 This involved creating a wrapper class around the model which handled the inference, loading the model and data manipulation.